Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/popupgallery.md

 ### Render Items with Templates or Programmatically

 The normal way to render an item is to use the `ItemTemplate` and WPF elements to provide the user interface.
-However sometimes you need more control over what is rendered, and must render the item via code.
+However, sometimes you need more control over what is rendered, and must render the item via code.

 In those cases, we've added a [CustomDrawElement](xref:@ActiproUIRoot.Controls.CustomDrawElement) element that can be placed in your item template.
 Simply attach to its [CustomDraw](xref:@ActiproUIRoot.Controls.CustomDrawElement.CustomDraw) event and in the event handler, draw the item however you need.